situmtech/situm-android-getting-started/README.md

 In `onError(Error)` you will receive updates only if an error has occurred.
 In this case, the positioning will stop.

-From API 23 you need to ask you user for the location permissions at runtime.
-If the location permission is not granted, and error with code `LocationErrorConstant.Code.MISSING_LOCATION_PERMISSION` will be received.
+From API 23 you need to ask your user for the location permissions at runtime.
+If the location permission is not granted, an error with code `LocationErrorConstant.Code.MISSING_LOCATION_PERMISSION` will be received.
 Also, the location permission must be enabled in order to scan Wifi and BLE.
 In other case, an error with code `LocationErrorConstant.Code.LOCATION_DISABLED` will be received.
 In the code sample within this project you can see how to manage this errors.